Kassidy – One Man Army

 Kassidy is very safe rock music and not a lot more; a pleasant album, but certainly not an edgy one.
 If One Man Army is Kassidy’s big break, get ready to hear tracks such as Maybe I’ll Find in car adverts all summer long.

-One Man Army is out on 30th April on Vertigo Records.
+One Man Army is released by Vertigo Records on 30th April 2012. on Vertigo Records.
 Pre-order and buy the single I Can’t Fly now.